-In practical applications, however, the box-counting dimension of the original attractor is usually unknown and the data are finite and subject to noise such that the choice of the embedding parameters plays an important role for the quality of the phase space reconstruction.
-In particular, the embedding dimension can be estimated using the method of false nearest

-60 neighbours (Kennel et al., 1992), while the first zero of the autocorrelation function or the first minimum of the mutual information can serve as an estimate for a suitable embedding delay (Abarbanel et al., 1993; Fraser and Swinney, 1986; Kantz and Schreiber, 2004).
+In practical applications, however, the box-counting dimension of the original attractor is usually unknown and the data are finite and subject to noise such that the choice of the embedding parameters plays an important role in the quality of the phase space reconstruction.
+In particular, the embedding dimension can be estimated using the method of false nearest neighbours (Kennel et al., 1992), while the first zero of the autocorrelation function or the first minimum of the mutual information can serve as an estimate for a suitable embedding delay (Abarbanel et al., 1993; Fraser and Swinney, 1986; Kantz and Schreiber, 2004).
 We here use an embedding dimension of m = 3 as a compromise between the number of available data points and the minimum number of independent coordinates as indicated by the false nearest neighbour criterion.
-For estimating the embedding delay, we use the first zero of the global lagged autocorrelation function.
+To estimate the embedding delay, we use the first zero of the global lagged autocorrelation function.

-65 2.2 Windowed recurrence network analysis
+2.2 Windowed recurrence network analysis

-We analyse the embedded time series x(t) by means of windowed recurrence network analysis (wRNA), using a sliding window approach and dividing the embedded time series into windows of width W with mutual offset dW.
-For each of those $N' = (N - (m-1)\tau - W)/dW$ windows, we construct a network from the time series by identifying the different $x_i = x(t_i)$ as nodes of the network and drawing a link between two nodes x_i and x_j if they are mutually closer in phase space than some threshold ε .
-For this purpose, we measure the distances in phase space using the maximum norm, which has, due to its particularly simple form when calculated in Euclidean space, been widely used in recurrence-based analyses.
-Then, the resulting recurrence network can be described by its adjacency matrix \mathbf{A} with entries
+We analyse the embedded time series $\mathbf{x}(t)$ by means of windowed recurrence network analysis (wRNA), using a sliding window approach and dividing the embedded time series into windows of width W with mutual offset dW.
+For each of those $N' = (N - (m - 1)\tau - W)/dW$ windows, we construct a network from the time series by identifying the different $\mathbf{x}i = \mathbf{x}(t_i)$ as nodes of the network and drawing a link between two nodes $\mathbf{x}i$ and $\mathbf{x}j$ if they are mutually closer in phase space than some threshold $\epsilon$ .
+For this purpose, we measure the distances in phase space using the maximum norm, which has, due to its particularly simple form when calculated in Euclidean space, been widely used in recurrencebased analyses.
+Then, the resulting recurrence network can be described by its adjacency matrix $\mathbf{A}$ with entries where $\theta(\cdot)$ is the Heaviside function and the delta function $\delta{i,j}$ excludes self-loops in the network.
+Here, we select the threshold adaptively by choosing a fixed edge density $\rho = 0.05$ .
+This means, for every window, we choose the threshold $\epsilon$ such that a fraction $\rho$ of all possible links in the network are realised (corresponding to the $100\rho \%$ mutually closest pairs of state vectors).